cshawky/mta-sts.shawky.net/README.md

    It is also quite painful to manually deal with the reports other e-mail providers will send to you.
 For that particular reason, you may want to consider sending these e-mails to a 3rd-party tool like [Report URI](https://report-uri.com/), [URIports](https://www.uriports.com/), or from other commercial providers.

    You probably want this to be the same tool you might use for DMARC reports, like [DMARC Analyzer](https://www.dmarcanalyzer.com/) or [Dmarcian](https://dmarcian.com/).

+## Crazy Domains Premium DNS example
+1. Follow steps 1. and 2. above.
+My project naming convention was subtly different being `mta-sts.<your_fully_qualified_domain_name>`

+2. The GitHub URL is of the form: `https://<user>.github.io/<projectname>`.
+Thus a CNAME did not work.

+3. Create a Web Forward instead: `mta-sts.<your_fully_qualified_domain_name>` forwards to `<user>.github.io/<projectname>`.
+In the Premium DNS interface one only needs to enter `mta-sts` for the web forward name as the domain name is hard coded.
+Do not include https leading or trailing /.

+4. Within your project edit the file `.well-known/mta-sts.txt`, remove all comments etc. Initially set the mode to `testing`.
+Do not reduce `max_age` below 1 week.
+This is the recommended minimum time, once stable you could be pro active and increase this time.
+Switch mode to `enforce` once you are confident MTA-STS is working.

+5. I use Mailahrdener for my free email system monitoring service: (https://www.mailhardener.com/kb/mta-sts) My only issues with email result from HotMail (Microsoft Outlooks) reputation algorithms where I get hit from being within a larger pool of IP addresses or low volume mail.

 ## License